waddle-corp/gentoo-gpt5/README.md

 ▶️ Watch YouTube demo highlights https://youtu.be/GlMtra0T-ls

-Pragmatic “Oracle of Delphi” for Shopify stores: ask a question, it simulates with digital customer clones, then proposes deployable next actions.
+> **Pragmatic “Oracle of Delphi” for Shopify stores: ask a question, it simulates with digital customer clones, then proposes deployable next actions.**

 Ask about product, pricing, or promo hypotheses.
 The left panel is a live chat with the owner (LLM‑A).
 The right panel simulates n digital customer clones chatting with a store agent and records purchase decisions and reasons—then turns them into charts and actions.

+<span style="color: #888888;">*Gentoo is an online store AI agent built on a multi‑agent architecture and multi‑turn conversations, adopted by merchants and partners to lift conversion with 24/7 assistance.*</span>

 ### Screenshots